 Having written your assignment and included a range of citations, it is important to list all of these, in alphabetical order, by authors' surname, in a bibliography at the end of your work.
 This bibliography is typically titled 'References' or 'Reference List'.
 This should be comprehensive and detailed enough to allow the reader to trace all items you have used.
 There are a range of referencing and bibliographic conventions, examples of which may be seen in current academic journals.
-There are also often different conventions adopted for different subjects, and you will come across both in your time here; you should match the convention you choose to the one most appropriate for your essay or dissertation subject.
+There are also often different conventions adopted for different subjects, and you will come across both in your time here.
 Which you use will depend on the work being assessed, but the most important rule is to be consistent.
 Particular lecturers or your dissertation advisor may suggest you use certain conventions because of the particular materials you are working with.

 The following is suggested as an appropriate standard format, based on the so-called 'Harvard' or author-date referencing system.
-The following guidance is based on the book Cite them right: the essential referencing guide (2010), multiple copies of which can be found in the Bedford Library:
+The following guidance is based on the book Cite them right: the essential referencing guide (2010), multiple copies of which can be found in the Library:

-1) References in the text should give the surname of the author and the year of publication in brackets, for example, Collins (1970) or (Smith and Jones, 2001).
-When there are two or more references to work by one author for the same year, the year is followed by the letter a, b, c, etc. - e.g. (Harris, 1996c).
-Text references to multi-authored work should include the first author's name, followed by 'et.al.' then the year of publication e.g. Collings et.al.
+- 1) References in the text should give the surname of the author and the year of publication in brackets, for example, Collins (1970) or (Smith and Jones, 2001).
+When there are two or more references to work by one author for the same year, the year is followed by the letter a, b, c, etc. e.g. (Harris, 1996c).
+Text references to multi-authored work should include the first author's name, followed by 'et.al.' then the year of publication e.g., Collings et.al.
 (2012).
-The reference list must contain all of the authors of the paper.

-- 2) Page numbers should be given for quotes, for example, (Collins, 1970 p42). - 3) Examples of references for different types of publication are given in Appendix B. Please note that the bibliography should not be divided according to these categories (i.e. with sub- sections for journal articles, books, chapters etc).
+The reference list must contain all the authors of the paper. - 2) Page numbers should be given for quotes, for example, (Collins, 1970 p42). - 3) Examples of references for different types of publication are given in Appendix B. Please note that the bibliography should not be divided according to these categories (i.e., with sub- sections for journal articles, books, chapters etc).
 Many more examples, including guidance on how to cite audio, visual, and digital material, can be found in Cite them right: the essential referencing guide (2010).